 Conflicts of interest might arise between Jefferies or its employees and its clients and from activities conducted by different business areas within the Group and between one client and another.
-This document (the "Summary Conflicts Policy") identifies the potential conflicts of interest that may arise in Jefferies businesses and summarises the controls implemented by the Company to manage any such conflicts of interest.
+This document (the "Summary Conflicts Policy") identifies the potential conflicts of interest that may arise in Jefferies' businesses and summarises the controls implemented by the Companies to manage any such conflicts of interest.

 Jefferies is deeply committed to maintaining the highest of ethical standards and complying fully with its regulatory and legal obligations.
-Compliance with the Summary Conflicts Policy (including the rules built upon) is a requirement of the employment contract of each of the Company's employees and any breach may lead to disciplinary proceedings, up to and including dismissal.
+Compliance with the Summary Conflicts Policy is a requirement of the employment contract of each of the Companies' employees and any breach may lead to disciplinary proceedings, up to and including dismissal.

-Whilst the Summary Conflicts Policy represents the internal policies of the Company on these matters, it does not form part of any contract between the Company and any customer.
+Whilst the Summary Conflicts Policy represents the internal policies of the Companies on these matters, it does not form part of any contract between the Companies and any customer and does not confer on any person receiving it any right to enforce any of its terms under the Contracts (Rights of Third Parties) Act 1999.
 Conflicts that cannot be resolved must be disclosed to (potential) clients prior to conducting any investment services to and for that client.
-Thereby, disclosure is only a measure of last resort and the Company strives to avoid or mitigate conflicts of interests in the first instance where possible..
+Thereby, disclosure is only a measure of last resort, and the Company strives to avoid or mitigate conflicts of interests in the first instance where possible and sensible.